 So you started a blog, great idea!
-The second you write a couple blog articles, the visitors will just start coming, right?
+The second you write a couple of blog articles, the visitors will just start coming, right?
 Sadly, we wish it were that easy.
 SEO, or search engine optimization, is the name of the game, a game that can be pretty tough to play without knowing the rules.

 We have compiled a list of our go-to steps towards creating an optimized blog post, both for the new beginner and the seasoned professional.
 Use these seven tips below to get you started; however, it is important to note that the nuances of SEO change constantly.
 We encourage you to stay current with your SEO education, so your optimized blog posts continue to rank.
 Let’s get started.